usegalaxy-eu/website/_posts/2019-06-13-elixir-aai-done.md

 [User](https://galaxyproject.org/authnz/use/oidc/idps/elixir-aai/) and [Admin](https://galaxyproject.org/authnz/config/oidc/idps/elixir-aai/) documentation is available on the Galaxy Hub.

 If other Galaxy instances also would like to accept Elixir AAI logins, they need to register with Elixir AAI as a Service Provider and configure their Galaxy instance accordingly.
-Galaxy admin documentation for the setup is provided here.
+Documentation for the admin setup is provided.

 [Admin documentation](https://galaxyproject.org/authnz/config/oidc/idps/elixir-aai/) at galaxyproject.org official Galaxy documentation site.